30 Types of Nasi Goreng in Malaysia You Must Try

-A spicy version contains tofu, fish cakes, and most importantly, Maggi instant-noodle curry powder, chilli paste and sometimes topped with a fried egg.
+A spicy version contains tofu, fish cakes, and most importantly, Maggi instant-noodle curry powder, chili paste, and sometimes topped with a fried egg.

 Malay Style Nasi Goreng in Malaysia

-One of the recent twists is the Malay version of Nasi Lemak Goreng made with fried coconut milk infused rice.
+One recent twist is the Malay version of Nasi Lemak Goreng made with fried coconut milk-infused rice.

-The Nasi Lemak Goreng is made with a spicy sambal sauce, served with Fried Chicken and topped with Cucumbers and soft boil egg – it certainly makes for an interesting experience.
+The Nasi Lemak Goreng is made with a spicy sambal sauce, served with Fried Chicken, and topped with Cucumbers and soft boil egg – it certainly makes for an exciting experience.

 5. Nasi Goreng Kampung (Village Style Fried Rice)